 As a church, we devote more than 10% of our income to supporting 10 missionary families and organizations, both at home and abroad.
-Our missionaries are engaged in a wide sweep of gospel activity: leading gospel camps for kids, ministering to juvenile prison inmates around the world, helping young, single mothers, translating the Bible into other languages, training Christian leaders in Africa, providing orphan care in Haiti, coordinating relief efforts to Muslims in the Middle East, and ministering to residents of nursing homes in New Hampshire.
+Our missionaries are engaged in a wide sweep of gospel activity: leading gospel camps for kids, ministering to juvenile prison inmates around the world, helping young, single mothers, translating the Bible into other languages, training Christian leaders in Africa, coordinating relief efforts to Muslims in the Middle East, and ministering to residents of nursing homes in New Hampshire.
 We regularly have our missionaries visit us, and we also lead short-term teams to visit our missionaries (we’ve taken teams to Haiti and Uganda).

 To learn more about the missionaries and ministries that we support, please visit their web pages.